This chapter describes the Oracle Fusion Middleware features that are important in high availability topologies. It contains the following topics:

 Managed servers host business applications, application components, Web services, and their associated resources.
 To optimize performance, managed servers maintain a read-only copy of the domain's configuration document.
 When a managed server starts up, it connects to the domain's Administration Server to synchronize its configuration document with the document that the Administration Server maintains.

 When you create a domain, you create it using a particular domain template.
 That template supports a particular component or group of components, such as the Oracle SOA Suite.
 The Managed Servers in the domain are created specifically to host those particular Oracle Fusion Middleware system components.

-Java-based Oracle Fusion Middleware system components (such as Oracle SOA Suite, Oracle WebCenter, and some Identity Management components), as well as customer-developed applications, are deployed to Managed Servers in the domain.
+Java-based Oracle Fusion Middleware system components (such as Oracle SOA Suite, Oracle WebCenter Portal, and some Identity Management components) and customer-developed applications are deployed to Managed Servers in the domain.

-If you want to add other components, such as Oracle WebCenter, to a domain that was created using a template that supports another component, you can extend the domain by creating additional Managed Servers in the domain, using a domain template for the component which you want to add.
+If you want to add other components, such as Oracle WebCenter Portal, to a domain that was created using a template that supports another component, you can extend the domain by creating additional Managed Servers in the domain, using a domain template for the component which you want to add.

 See Also:Understanding WebLogic Server Clustering" in Oracle Fusion Middleware Using Clusters for Oracle WebLogic Server